Inference in stochastic differential equations using the Laplace approximation: Demonstration and examples: Laplace approximation in the Stratonovich formulation

-We can now construct the Laplace approximation using the same principle as for the \Ito\ equation, i.e., as in section \ref{sec:form-state-space}.
-As latent variables we use $\bar x = (x_1,\ldots,x_{N-1})$ where $x_i\in \RR^n$ is the state vector at an intermediate time point.
+We can now construct the Laplace approximation $\hat p(0,x,t,y,h)$ of the transition density $p(0,x,t,y)$ using the same principle as for the \Ito\ equation, i.e., as in section \ref{sec:form-state-space}.
+As latent variables we use $\bar x = (x_1,\ldots,x_{N-1})$ where $x_i\in \RR^n$ is the state vector at an intermediate time point $t_i = ih$; here, $Nh=t$.
 From these, we can compute the increments $b_i\in \RR^n$ of the Brownian motion over each time interval $[t_{i-1},t_i]$ from~\eqref{eq:b-solve}, yielding

 Following section \ref{sec:form-state-space}, we form the joint log-density of the increments

 and maximize this w.r.t. $\bar x$, using the symbol $\bar x^*$ for the maximum point.
 Then the Laplace approximation is